-- If you are interested in the Reserves or National Guard then you can complete the ROTC program in 2 years while you serve with your unit.
-You will also collect the stipend, book money, and full tuition.
+- Reserves or National Guard soldiers may be able to complete the ROTC program in 2 years while you serve with your unit.

 - You'll be commissioned as a 2nd Lieutenant the day you graduate and can be making the civilian equivalency of $68,000 within your first four years on active duty.

-- Receive a monthly stipend (tax-free) topping out at $500 for seniors, plus $600 a year for books.
+- Receive a monthly stipend (tax-free) topping out at $500 for seniors.

 How To Join